 This product is bulky and expensive to ship so minor cosmetic issues such as a scratch or a slightly bent side panel (easily bent back by hand) isn’t considered a defect and is not a reason for returning a feeder.
 These feeders are not stamped out by machines but hand made so they are sometimes imperfect but always functional and sturdy so they will last many years.

 If a part ever does fail we usually ship replacement parts for the cost of shipping as long as you send us pictures of the broken part.
-In four years we have had one axle break that needed replaced, which is a five minute operation using a square drive screwdriver, a Philips screwdriver, and a crescent wrench.
+In four years we have had one axle break that needed replaced, which is a five minute operation using a Philips screwdriver and a crescent wrench.
 Several times a month we have a customer lose the spring while installing it, launching it out into the yard where they can’t find it but we have replacement springs on our shopping cart.
 Springs and wire links do have a useful life and will fail but those are wear items so you have to pay for them, usually a buck per part plus the very expensive U.S. Post Office shipping.

 If you need help in assembling the feeder first view the videos on assembling the feeder.
 If you still can’t figure it out send us pictures of what you have done so far and of any problems you are having.
 If your mechanical skills are zero you should plan on having a handy neighbor help you put the treadle on.
 It is quite simple though, a five year old could easily install the treadle.